abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Before we begin, let's get this long disclaimer out of the way:

 Notice that in the last sentence we said *a* type theory, not "type theory" or "the type theory".
-This is because  there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and, less confusingly, *type systems*), such as *simply-typed lambda calculus* or *intuitionistic type theory*.
+This is because  there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and, less confusingly, *type systems*), such as *Simply-typed lambda calculus* or *System F*.
 For this reason, it makes sense to speak about *a* type theory.

 Have I confused you enough?
 No?